markomilosevic9/Metadata-driven-data-pipeline/README.md

 # Cloning the project

-After downloading the repo, note that a Makefile is provided for convenience.
+After cloning/downloading the repo, note that a Makefile is provided for convenience.

 Running the following commands will set up the project easily:
 `make build` and `make up`